-Forward-looking statements included or incorporated by reference in this document include information about the following, among other things:
+Forward-looking statements included or incorporated by reference in this AIF include information about the following, among other things:

-- planned changes in our business - our financial and operational performance, including the performance of our subsidiaries - expectations or projections about strategies and goals for growth and expansion - expected cash flows and future financing options available to us - expected dividend growth - expected costs for planned projects, including projects under construction, permitting and in development - expected schedules for planned projects (including anticipated construction and completion dates) - expected regulatory processes and outcomes - expected outcomes with respect to legal proceedings, including arbitration and insurance claims - expected capital expenditures and contractual obligations - expected operating and financial results - the expected impact of future accounting changes, commitments and contingent liabilities - the expected impact of H.R.
-1, the Tax Cuts and Jobs Act (U.S. Tax Reform) - expected industry, market and economic conditions.
+- our financial and operational performance, including the performance of our subsidiaries - expectations about strategies and goals for growth and expansion - expected cash flows and future financing options available, including portfolio management - expected dividend growth - expected future credit ratings - expected costs and schedules for planned projects, including projects under construction and in development - expected capital expenditures and contractual obligations - expected regulatory processes and outcomes, including the impact of recent Federal Energy Regulatory Commission (FERC) policy changes (2018 FERC Actions) - expected outcomes with respect to legal proceedings, including arbitration and insurance claims - the expected impact of future accounting changes, commitments and contingent liabilities - expected industry, market and economic conditions.

 Forward-looking statements do not guarantee future performance.
-Actual events and results could be significantly different because of assumptions, risks or uncertainties related to our business or events that happen after the date of this document.
+Actual events and results could be significantly different because of assumptions, risks or uncertainties related to our business or events that happen after the date of this AIF.